Ben King Award

 $1,000 award created to provide scholarship assistance to undergraduate or graduate students who identify as gay, bisexual, or transgendered.
 Consideration for the award will be given to those with financial need and demonstrate fraternity involvement, as well as a commitment to serving campus and community.

 $3,500 scholarship recognizing an undergraduate member who has made outstanding leadership contributions to his chapter, campus and community.
 A minimum GPA of 2.5 (on a 4.0 scale) is required to apply, but the applicant’s leadership accomplishments are the primary factors in the award.
 Leadership outside the chapter setting is most important.

 Ruddick C. Lawrence Award

-The Ruddick C. Lawrence Award for public service is a $2,500 scholarship awarded to undergraduate members who has provided meritorious service to people or organizations outside Phi Kappa Psi.
+The Ruddick C. Lawrence Award for public service is two (2) $2,500 scholarships awarded to two (2) undergraduate members who have provided meritorious service to people or organizations outside Phi Kappa Psi.
 While candidates must have a cumulative GPA of at least 3.0 (on a 4.0 scale), emphasis is placed on service to campus, college community and hometown organizations.

 Solon E. Summerfield Awards

 Five (5) scholarships awarded to Phi Psi undergraduates.
 One brother is selected as the Outstanding Solon E. Summerfield Scholar, with an award of $7,500 and one runner-up will receive $5,000.
 Three (3) Phi Psis are selected as Summerfield Scholars with an award amount of $2,500 each.
 The primary selection criteria are academic standing and leadership and service to their chapter, campus and community.
 Emphasis is placed on chapter leadership.
 A cumulative GPA of 3.0 (on a 4.0 scale) is required to apply.

 Watkins Christian Scholar Award